digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    Canton otherwise would not.

 -  Per-submission package preference
-   Any submission to the IDE Ledger will mimic a Canton participants default package preference of the most recent package version.
+   Any submission to the IDE Ledger mimics a Canton participants default package preference of the most recent package version.

 Testing